 Coolant Leaks Due to Broken Intake Manifold

-The 1993-2007 Lincoln Town Car tends to develop coolant leaks because of intake manifold damage.
+The 1993-2005 and 2007 Lincoln Town Car tends to develop coolant leaks because of intake manifold damage.
 Some owners have reported that coolant leaks usually start near the thermostat housing.
 These leaks may be accompanied by overheating, which may affect long-term engine health.
 According to reports, these leaks are caused by a broken or cracked intake manifold, which needs to be replaced as soon as possible.
 The intake manifold usually breaks at around 132,000 miles.
 A reinforced intake manifold was released by Ford to help resolve this problem.
 It’s best to replace it as soon as you notice any coolant leaks in your Town Car.

 Frequently Blown Out Spark Plugs

 One of the most troublesome 2004 Lincoln Town Car problems is its engine that frequently blows out spark plugs.
 Some owners have shared that they had to pull over and get their cars towed because of abnormal popping sounds coming from the engine.
 They have also reported that this issue may happen multiple times.
 Getting spark plugs blown out may also affect the spark plug hole, which may need extra work to properly fit new spark plugs.
 According to Lincoln technical service bulletin (TSB) #07212, the procedure required to repair the hole is not covered by the vehicle’s limited warranty.
 The usual cost of repairs is around $350, which may vary based on the extent of work needed.
 If your Town Car often blows out spark plugs, you’re definitely not the only one.